-IAS/ IFRS Topic IFRSs NL GAAP IAS 11 Presentation of construction contracts An enterprise should present: • the gross amount due from customers for contract work as an asset; • the gross amount due to customers for contract work as a liability.
+IAS/IFRS Торіс IFRSs NL GAAP IAS 11 Presentation of construction contracts An enterprise should present: the gross amount due from customers for contract work as an asset; and the gross amount due to customers for contract work as a liability.
 DASs contain an alternative treatment allowing the balance of all construction contracts to be shown as one amount.
 If this balance is a credit balance it shall be presented as a liability.
 However, if the alternative treatment is applied an entity shall disclose the gross amount due to customers and the gross amount due from customers.
-Work in progress on construction contracts is a separate line item, as part of the item inventories.
 IAS 12 Revaluation of property, plant and equipment Items of property, plant and equipment can be revalued.
 The difference between the carrying amount of a revalued asset and its tax base is a temporary difference and gives rise to a deferred tax liability.
 The recognition of a deferred tax liability is not required but recommended.
 However, if no deferred tax liability is recognised, this should be disclosed including the quantitative effects.
 IAS 12 Recognition of deferred tax assets Recognition of a deferred tax asset if it is probable that taxable profit will be available against which the deductible temporary difference can be utilised.
 A deferred tax asset is also recognised if the probability of realisation is only connected to the existence of a deferred tax liability relating to revalued assets.
 A deferred tax asset is not recognised if the probability of realisation is only connected to the existence of a deferred tax liability relating to revalued assets.

-IAS/ IFRS Topic IFRSs NL GAAP IAS 12 Measurement of deferred tax assets and liabilities Not to be discounted.
+IAS 12 Measurement of deferred tax assets and liabilities Not to be discounted.
 Measured at nominal value (undiscounted) or at present value (discounted).
 IAS 16 Costs of decommissioning, restoration and similar liabilities The cost of an item of property, plant and equipment includes the initial estimate of the costs of dismantling and removing the item and restoring the site on which it is located, the obligation for which an entity incurs either when the item is acquired or as a consequence of having used the item during a particular period for purposes other than to produce inventories during that period.
 Allowed to recognise a provision for costs of decommissioning, restoration and similar liabilities over the useful life of an item of property, plant and equipment.
 IAS 16 Major inspection and maintenance Generally accounted for as part of the cost of an asset.
 Allowed to recognise a provision for costs of major inspection and maintenance.
-IAS 18 Customer loyalty programs IFRIC 13 requires entities to account for award credits as a separately identifiable component of the sales transaction(s) in which they are granted.
-DASs contain no specific requirements.
-IAS 19 Actuarial gains and losses Recognised immediately in profit or loss, recognised directly in equity or amortised over the expected average remaining working lives of employees using the corridor method.
-Not allowed to recognise directly in equity.